 Only a few other aerosol studies in the Antarctic pack ice have been reported in the literature (Davison et al., 1996; O'Dowd et al., 1997; Atkinson et al., 2012; Koponen et al., 2002), all occurring in the Weddell Sea of the Antarctic Peninsula.
-The measurements reported by Davison et al. (1996) occurred in the early summer (in comparison to the spring-time measurements reported here) and found background CN_3 to be 400-600 cm-3, with local new particle formation events responsible for short-term peaks up to 4000 cm-3.
-December measurements of O'Dowd et al. (1997) observed similar patterns, with CN3 concentrations remaining generally below 500 cm-3, and short term peaks over 1000 cm-3 likely the result of particle formation events.
-A week of December measurements during a longitudinal transect in the Weddell Sea by Koponen et al. (2002) found a significant increase in nucleation mode particles compared to open ocean populations, with concentrations reaching 5 close to 1000 cm-3 during short-term (order of hours) events.
+The measurements reported by Davison et al. (1996) occurred in the early summer (in comparison to the springtime measurements reported here) and found background CN_3 to be 400-600 cm-3, with local new particle formation events responsible for short-term peaks up to 4000 cm-3.
+December measurements of O'Dowd et al. (1997) observed similar patterns, with CN3 concentrations remaining generally below $500 \,\mathrm{cm}^{-3}$, and short-term peaks over 1000 cm^{-3} likely the result of particle formation events.
+A week of December measurements during a longitudinal transect in the Weddell Sea by Koponen et al. (2002) found a significant increase in nucleation mode particles compared to open ocean populations, with concentrations reaching close to 1000 cm-3 during short-term (order of hours) events.
 During these events, size distribution data showed enhanced nucleation mode number concentrations with mode diameters typically between 5 and 15 nm, and almost never below 5 nm.
-This, together with the absence of temporal changes in modal mean diameter, led the authors to suggest that nuclei were not formed in the MBL near the measurement site, but instead postulated the 10 Antarctic free troposphere (AFT) as a likely source.
+This, together with the absence of temporal changes in modal mean diameter, led the authors to suggest that nuclei were not formed in the MBL near the measurement site, but instead postulated the Antarctic free troposphere (AFT) as a likely source.
 More recent measurements in early summer by Belosi et al. (2012) on the Nansen Ice Sheet in the Ross Sea exhibited similar concentrations to those of Davison et al. (1996).
-In contrast, coastal measurements obtained between 1991 to 2009 at Neumaver Station (Weller et al., 2011, a coastal location) showed that daily average CN3 concentrations exhibited a seasonal cycle with a July mini-15 mum (at around 100 cm-3), an October peak of 350 cm-3 followed by an annual maximum in March of around 800 cm-3.
-Measurements at Aboa (Asmi et al., 2010; Koponen et al., 2003, coastal) showed January monthly averages that ranged between 370 and 640 cm-3, depending on the year.
-At South Pole (Park et al., 2004, continental), number concentrations in December ranged from 100-300 cm-3.
-CN3 data from Southern Ocean measure-20 ments showed average (\pm standard deviation) number concentrations at Macquarie Island in late November - early December, during clean marine periods, and Antarctic influence, of 675 ± 260 and 571 ± 124 cm-3, respectively (Brechtel et al., 1998).
-Measurements at Cape Grim Baseline Air Pollution Station (CGBAPS) show summer averages of 944 ± 504 cm-3, similar to those observed in this springtime study, however measurements in spring at CG-25 BAPS are substantially lower at 562 ± 417 cm-3 (Jimi et al., 2007).
-There are numerous CN10 measurements reported in the literature for Antarctic stations, all with median values below $275 \,\mathrm{cm}^{-3}$, the highest of which are found at coastal stations (Kyrö et al., 2013; Järvinen et al., 2013; Hansen et al., 2009; Hara et al., 2011a).
+In contrast, coastal measurements obtained between 1991 to 2009 at Neumayer Station (Weller et al., 2011, a coastal location) showed that daily average CN3 concentrations exhibited a seasonal cycle with a July minimum (at around $100 \,\mathrm{cm}^{-3}$), an October peak of $350 \,\mathrm{cm}^{-3}$ followed by an annual maximum in March of around 800 cm^{-3} .
+Measurements at Aboa (Asmi et al., 2010; Koponen et al., 2003, coastal) showed January monthly averages that ranged between 370 and $640 \,\mathrm{cm}^{-3}$, depending on the year.
+At South Pole (Park et al., 2004, continental), number concentrations in December ranged from 100 to 300 cm^{-3} .
+CN3 data from Southern Ocean measurements showed average (\pm standard deviation) number concentrations at Macquarie Island between late November and early December, during clean marine periods, and Antarctic influence, of 675 ± 260 and 571 ± 124 cm-3, respectively (Brechtel et al., 1998).
+Measurements at Cape Grim Baseline Air Pollution Station (CG-BAPS) show summer averages of 944 ± 504 cm-3, similar to those observed in this springtime study, however measurements in spring at CGBAPS are substantially lower at 562 ± 417 cm-3 (Jimi et al., 2007).
+There are numerous CN10 measurements reported in the literature for Antarctic stations, all with median values below 275 cm^{-3} , the highest of which are found at coastal stations (Kyrö et al., 2013; Järvinen et al., 2013; Hansen et al., 2009; Hara et al., 2011a).
 It is important to note that in the Antarctic region, CN3 concentrations show a small peak in spring, with an annual maximum in summer (e.g. Weller et al., 2011; Virkkula et al., 2009; Bigg et al., 1983).